 Next, let’s look at the factors that influence the effectiveness of feedback.

-Factors that influence the effectiveness of learning
+Factors that influence the effectiveness of feedback

 There are a couple of factors that we need to consider when giving feedback.
 First, Hattie and Timperley (2007) point out that, as a feedback giver, you need to be very aware what the learner’s objective is and what the criteria to be successful are.
 More specifically, you need to ensure that the feedback relates to the critical dimensions of the goal.
 In other words, the feedback should be directed at the dimensions that ensure success.
 Now, what is also important here, is that the feedback communicates the “specific gap between current knowledge and skill and targeted knowledge and skill by specifying how to meet the target” (Shank, 2017, p 140).